 This is a guest post by Susan Cabouli, Ph.D. and psychotherapist.
-She is currently working on a book entitled, GOD’S SABBATH Time of Rest.
+She has authored a book entitled, GOD’S SABBATH Time of Rest.
 As one raised as a Jew, Susan brings a special perspective to her understanding of the Sabbath.

 I don’t remember when I started thinking about rest, or why I became so drawn to finding it.
 Maybe because it seemed to promise relief from the exhausting and crushing weight of despair I often felt.